Breadcrumb navigation types, best practices, and SEO benefits

 Enter any website URL to get a detailed report on tech issues and suggested solutions.

 In the Issue Report section of the tool, you can access a comprehensive list of all the problems discovered during the website audit.
 The report categorizes the issues as errors, warnings, or notices, allowing you to prioritize necessary fixes.
-Clicking on the issue name provides a description and detailed breakdown of the recommended solutions.
+Click on the issue name to see a description and detailed breakdown of the recommended solutions.

 Website Audit's Issue Report

-Make sure to go through the Crawling and Internal Links sections of the report to ensure that your website’s pages are being properly crawled and linked together.
+Review the report’s Crawling & Indexing and Links sections to ensure your website’s pages are properly crawled and linked.

-Check out this guide on internal linking to learn how to properly use all types of internal links, including breadcrumbs.
+Check out this guide on internal linking to learn how to use all internal link types, including breadcrumbs.

 Compelling search snippets

-Proper breadcrumb markup enables you to include your breadcrumb trail in your Google SERP snippet.
+Using proper breadcrumb markup includes your breadcrumb trail in your Google SERP snippet.

 Website with breadcrumbs markup in SERP